-For nearly a decade and a half, the Outcome Rating Scale (ORS) has repeatedly been demonstrated to be a reliable and valid therapeutic instrument that can be easily and effectively incorporated into in any therapist-client session (e.g. Miller, Duncan, Brown, Sparks, & Claud,, 2003; Bringhurst, Watson, Miller, & Duncan, 2006; Campbell & Hemsley, 2009).
-Further evidence has been accumulating demonstrating the generalizability of the ORS to a variety of clinical populations and settings e.g. couples (Anker, Duncan, & Sparks, 2009)., addictions, adolescences, group, and much more.
+For two decades, the Outcome Rating Scale (ORS) has repeatedly been proven to be a reliable and valid therapeutic instrument that can be easily and effectively incorporated into any therapist-client session (Miller, Duncan, Brown, Sparks, & Claud, 2003; Bringhurst, Watson, Miller, & Duncan, 2006; Campbell & Hemsley, 2009).
+Further evidence has been accumuating that demonstrates the generalizability of the ORS to a variety of clinical populations and settings: couples, addictions, adolescents, groups, and much more (Anker, Duncan, & Sparks, 2009).

-With MyOutcomes®, the ORS takes less than a minute to administer and results receive can then be compared to a predicted score derived from calculations based on data from nearly three quarters of a million administrations.
-The brevity of administering the ORS makes for an extremely feasible tool that can easily be completed by clients at the beginning of each therapeutic session.
-Although, feedback per se leads to improved outcomes, it has been demonstrated (Reese, Norsworthy, & Rowlands, 2009) that regular solicitation of feedback is significantly more effective.
+With MyOutcomes®, the ORS takes less than a minute to administer, and the results can then be compared to a predicted score derived from calculations based on data from nearly three-quarters-of-a-million other administrations.
+The brevity of our ORS makes for an extremely feasible tool that can easily be completed by clients at the beginning or end of each therapeutic session.
+Although feedback does lead to improved outcomes, it has been demonstrated that regular solicitation of feedback is significantly more effective (Reese, Norsworthy, & Rowlans, 2009).

-Using four visual analog scales, the ORS is an ultra-brief outcome measure that enables clients to provide feedback on their perceptions of their progress in achieving their therapeutic goals.
-Specifically, the four scales allow the client to provide a quantifiable measure of how they are functioning on a personal level, in their interpersonal relationships e.g., friends and family, their general social interactions, as well as a more global measure of their overall functioning to capture any critical areas not directly measured on the other scales.
-MyOutcomes automatically plots each session’s ORS on a continuous graph so that the therapist can determine if the trajectory of change is on course.
+Using four visual scales, the ORS is a brief outcome measure that enables clients to provide feedback on their perceptions of their progress in achieving their therapeutic goals.
+Specifically, the four scales allow the client to provide a quantifiable measure of how they are functioning on a personal level, in their interpersonal relationships (friends and family), their general social interactions, as well as a more global measure of their overall functioning.
+MyOutcomes® automatically plots each session’s ORS on a continuous graph so that the therapist can determine if the trajectory of change is on course.

 Duncan, B., Miller, S., Sparks, J., Claud, D., Reynolds, L., Brown, J., & Johnson, L. (2003).
 The Session Rating Scale: preliminary psychometric properties of a “working” alliance measurement.
 Journal of Brief Therapy, 3(1), 3-12.